Official Competition Details, Rules and Format

 IV.3 GPS Course

 The map in the figure below shows a typical course for the Navigation Challenge.
 This is a practice map for use by teams during development of their vehicle.
-Coordinates for the actual navigation course waypoints will be given to the contestants on June 6, 2009 in degrees latitude and longitude, but no XY map will be provided.
-There will be three starting boxes that serve also as waypoints.
-(To locate the course perimeter, the southwestern corner of the course will be 10 meters west and 30 meters south of the westernmost starting box.
-The course is oriented to true north.)
+Coordinates for the actual navigation course waypoints and the origin will be given to the contestants on June 4, 2011 in degrees latitude and longitude, but no XY coordinates will be provided.
+There will be three 4 meter square start/ finish boxes (one for each heat) outside the main course in which teams will set up their vehicles before their run.

-The course will be divided into two areas by a fence with a 2 meter wide opening located somewhere along it (no coordinates are provided).
+The course will be divided into two areas by a fence with a two meter wide opening located somewhere along it (no coordinates are provided).
 The opening will be randomly relocated along the fence at the start of each run.
-Waypoints south of the fence (the Valley) will have 4 meter diameter circles or squares around them, and waypoints north of the fence (the Mesa) will have 2 meter circles around them (visible only to the judges).
+Waypoints south of the fence (the Valley) will have four meter diameter circles or squares around them (visible only to the judges) and waypoints north of the fence (the Mesa) will have two meter circles around them.

-Vehicles will park in one of the three starting boxes selected by the judges and have 5 minutes for final adjustments before starting.
-Judges will ensure that the vehicle uses a different starting box for each run.
+Vehicles will park in the starting box selected and have up to five minutes or until the course is clear for final adjustments before starting.
 Vehicles may seek the waypoints in any order, and the vehicle actually reaching the most waypoints (counting also the Start/Finish boxes) in the allotted six minute run time will be the winner.
-But the vehicle must finish in the same box in which it started.
+The vehicle must finish in the same box in which it started.
 If two or more vehicles reach the same number of waypoints, the vehicle doing so in the least time will be declared the leader.
 If two or more vehicles reach the same number of waypoints while stopped by the six-minute rule, they will be declared tied and will share any awards.

-If a vehicle fails to come within two meters of a target in the southern area of the course or one meter in the northern area, it will not be judged to have reached that target.
-In order to qualify for standard award money a vehicle must reach at least six waypoints (not counting the finish box).
+If a vehicle (any part) fails to come within two meters of a target in the southern area of the course or one meter in the northern area, it will not be judged to have reached that target.
+In order to qualify for standard award money a vehicle must reach at least five waypoints (not counting the start/finish box).

 All runs will be terminated by an E-stop (by the students or the judges) signaled by a judge’s whistle or bell, either:

-• When the vehicle arrives back at the original starting point or enters that starting box any time after first leaving it.
+• When the vehicle arrives back at the original start/finish point or enters any start/finish box any time after first starting.

 • If the vehicle strikes any obstacle.